astorDev/typographia/material/3-cheatsheet.md

 ![](title-showcases.png)

-> Titles are smaller than headline styles, and should be used for medium-emphasis text that remains relatively short.
+> Titles are smaller than headline styles and should be used for medium-emphasis text that remains relatively short.
 For example, consider using title styles to divide secondary passages of text or secondary regions of content.

 | Token              | Font Size | Weight   |
 |--------------------|-----------|----------|